bioimage-io/Workshop-June2024-Madrid/Uploathon/Models.md

 ### 3. Fine-tuned Models

 These models will be fine-tuned by non-experts during the event, using tools like ZeroCostDL4Mic notebooks.
 A competition will be held to determine the best models to upload based on performance and user experience.
+The list of the models that are being fine-tuned can be found [here](https://docs.google.com/document/d/1KxXyIBv9sAqVnYEweNgc_xajHHl2sZx-YxNM190scU0/edit?usp=sharing)

 - **Instance Segmentation for HeLa Cells**
   - **Description:** Participants will download, fine-tune, and export models.